Original-Research: THE NAGA GROUP AG (von NuWays AG): BUY

 dpa-AFX · Uhr

-^ Original-Research: THE NAGA GROUP AG - from NuWays AG 19.09.2024 / 09:00 CET/CEST Dissemination of a Research, transmitted by EQS News - a service of EQS Group AG.
+^ Original-Research: THE NAGA GROUP AG - from NuWays AG 20.09.2024 / 09:00 CET/CEST Dissemination of a Research, transmitted by EQS News - a service of EQS Group AG.
 The issuer is solely responsible for the content of this research.
-The result of this research does not constitute investment advice or an invitation to conclude certain stock exchange transactions. --------------------------------------------------------------------------- Classification of NuWays AG to THE NAGA GROUP AG Company Name: THE NAGA GROUP AG ISIN: DE000A161NR7 Reason for the research: Update Recommendation: BUY from: 19.09.2024 Target price: EUR 1.20 Last rating change: Analyst: Frederik Jarchow Partnership with BVB to increase reach Topic: NAGA recently entered into a sponsoring partnership with Borussia Dortmund for the current and upcoming Bundesliga season.
-In detail: Having entered into this cooperation, NAGA is now one of the official partner of BVB.
-With that, NAGA received exclusive rights to use the team's BVB partner logo on multiple markets, and the rights to use club players' image in branding materials.
-Additionally, NAGA's brand will be present on the LED advertising boards at home matches on Borussia's stadium Signal Iduna Park.
-With that, NAGA intends to power-up its brand awareness in Germany, which is it most important core market and attract new target groups.
-As BVB is also playing Champions League, the cooperation should additionally increase brand awareness in other important global regions.
-In our view, this is a sensible sponsoring partnership as BVB has not only a huge global fan community but is also enjoying high sympathy ratings from fans of other clubs.
-The price per year is expected to be rather moderate with below EUR 1m (eNuW) and should be already considered in the marketing budget for this and next year.
-In a bigger picture, the cooperation with BVB is just another piece that is paving the way towards the vision for 2026 of USD 250m in sales and 40% EBITDA.
-While we consider this vision as rather optimistic, the past has already shown that an incremental positive change in the sentiment could have an enormous effect on the P&L of NAGA.
+The result of this research does not constitute investment advice or an invitation to conclude certain stock exchange transactions. --------------------------------------------------------------------------- Classification of NuWays AG to THE NAGA GROUP AG Company Name: THE NAGA GROUP AG ISIN: DE000A161NR7 Reason for the research: Update Recommendation: BUY from: 20.09.2024 Target price: EUR 1.40 Last rating change: Analyst: Frederik Jarchow New game changing cooperation with Telegram; chg.
+Topic: Yesterday, the Group´s CEO Octavian Patrascu presented its growth plans for NAGA during our roundtable.
+Further, he announced to have entered into a cooperation with the messenger Telegram.
+Our key takeaways: First-ever fully integrated trading app within Telegram.
+As a first mover, NAGA is the first broker that natively integrated its full trading offering into the Telegram ecosystem.
+Customers now can do the whole onboarding and KYC process without leaving the Telegram app.
+Further, onboarded customer can use all the features of the NAGA Super APP within the Telegram app.
+In our view, the integration of the NAGA SuperApp into the Telegram ecosystem with its c.
+950m users is a bold move, that should massively increase the reach of NAGA and lower entry barriers for potential new customers.
+As a result, number of new customers should increase significantly.
+Further customer activity should increase as well, as receiving a trading signal and placing a trade is no longer separated in two different apps.
+At least not from a user´s perspective.
+Promising growth ambitions unveiled.
+Similar to the recently announced cooperation with BVB, the cooperation with Telegram is another important milestone on NAGA´s growth path.
+According to its internal plan, NAGA expects to grow to EUR 129m in sales until FY26e, achieving some EUR 31m EBITDA.
+This is clearly above our conservative estimates of EUR 103m in sales and EUR 21m EBITDA, but not out of reach.
+Keep in mind that an incremental positive change in the sentiment could have an enormous effect on the P&L of NAGA.
 The leverage of the joint Group could even scale this effect.
-Still, in our base case scenario we conservatively only anticipating EUR 90m in sales and an EBITDA of EUR 19m (22% EBITDA margin), leaving room for positive surprises.
-Looking into 2024, estimated 15.9m transactions on the back of a slowly revitalizing retail brokerage space should lift sales to EUR 71.8m, assuming an avg revenue per trade of EUR 5.0.
-Synergy effects and ongoing disciplined spending are expected to additionally drive EBITDA that we see at EUR 11.5m.
-Overall, the revitalization of customer activity in the brokerage space, paired with cross-selling and synergy effects arising from the merger should fuel NAGA´s growth.
-Details on the growth plan will be presented during our roundtable, today at 10am CEST.
-BUY with an unchanged PT of EUR 1.20 based on DCF You can download the research here: http://www.more-ir.de/d/30819.pdf For additional information visit our website: www.nuways-ag.com/research Contact for questions: NuWays AG - Equity Research Web: www.nuways-ag.com Email: research@nuways-ag.com LinkedIn: https://www.linkedin.com/company/nuwaysag Adresse: Mittelweg 16-17, 20148 Hamburg, Germany ++++++++++ Diese Meldung ist keine Anlageberatung oder Aufforderung zum Abschluss bestimmter Börsengeschäfte.
+For FY24, we are anticipating EUR 71m in sales and an EBITDA of EUR 8.6m (12% EBITDA margin), slightly below the internal plan on the topline (EUR 75m) and above on the bottom line (EUR 8.7m).
+Obviously, investment into future growth could burden margins in the short-term.
+Overall, the revitalization of customer activity in the brokerage space, paired with cross-selling and synergy effects arising from the merger and important strategic cooperations should fuel NAGA´s growth going forward.
+BUY with a new PT of EUR 1.40 based on DCF You can download the research here: http://www.more-ir.de/d/30825.pdf For additional information visit our website: www.nuways-ag.com/research Contact for questions: NuWays AG - Equity Research Web: www.nuways-ag.com Email: research@nuways-ag.com LinkedIn: https://www.linkedin.com/company/nuwaysag Adresse: Mittelweg 16-17, 20148 Hamburg, Germany ++++++++++ Diese Meldung ist keine Anlageberatung oder Aufforderung zum Abschluss bestimmter Börsengeschäfte.
 Offenlegung möglicher Interessenskonflikte nach § 85 WpHG beim oben analysierten Unternehmen befinden sich in der vollständigen Analyse. ++++++++++ --------------------------------------------------------------------------- The EQS Distribution Services include Regulatory Announcements, Financial/Corporate News and Press Releases.
-Archive at www.eqs-news.com --------------------------------------------------------------------------- 1991057 19.09.2024 CET/CEST °
+Archive at www.eqs-news.com --------------------------------------------------------------------------- 1991999 20.09.2024 CET/CEST °